 About Mariia Ponomarova:

-Mariia studied film directing at Karpenko-Karyi Kyiv National University of Theatre, Cinema and Television and graduated from the Master of Film programme of the Netherlands Film Academy.
-She is an alumna of Go Short Student Campus and took part in IDFAcademy, Ex Oriente Film, EAVE, DokIncubator and B2Bdoc workshops.
-Short fiction and documentary films written and directed by Mariia were selected for such festivals as DOK Leipzig, Sheffield DocFest, Sarajevo FF, Vancouver IFF, VIS Vienna Shorts, Chicago IFF, Odesa IFF and more.
+Mariia is a film director, creative producer and film industry professional.
+Mariia studied directing at Karpenko-Karyi Kyiv National University of Theatre, Cinema and Television in Ukraine and completed the Master of Film artistic research programme at the Netherlands Film Academy.
+She is an alumna of IDFAcademy, Ex Oriente Film, Emerging Producers and B2Bdoc workshops.

 About Bronte Stahl: